smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 As my list of puzzles continues to grow, I have decided to combine the puzzles into one single PDF document broken down into two different sections.

 *  In the first section I have 64 of the most difficult puzzles that I could create; randomly organized and in no specific order.
-These are mostly set-based puzzles, interspersed with a small number of puzzles that require knowledge of constraints, specific data types, cursors, loops, etc....
+These are mostly set-based puzzles, interspersed with a small number of puzzles that require knowledge of constraints, specific data types, cursors, loops, etc...

 *  In the second set of puzzles, I have collected all the puzzles related to permutations, combinations, and sequences.
 Solving these puzzles will require a deeper knowledge of your SQL thinking, focusing on such constructs as using recursion or sequence objects to reach the desired output